-From severe stains and chips to gaps and misshaped teeth, dental veneers can improve your smile.
+From severe stains and chips to gaps and misshaped teeth, dental veneers in Sarasota can improve your smile.
 While they are incredibly durable, porcelain veneers are not meant to last forever.
 On average, you can expect veneers to last between 10 and 15 years or possibly longer.

 Of course, proper care of your veneers, underlying teeth, and gums is essential if you want to protect the look and sturdiness of your new smile.
 Here are a few important aftercare tips to help you maintain your new dental veneers.